-- (1) Monitoring for Compliance with Permit Conditions and Reporting Requirements - (a) The FOG Control Program Manager may require periodic reporting of the status of implementation of Best Management Practices, in accordance with the FOG Control Program. - (b) The FOG Control Program Manager may require visual monitoring at the sole expense of the Permittee to observe the actual conditions of the Food Service Establishment's sewer lateral and sewer lines downstream. - (c) The FOG Control Program Manager may require reports for self monitoring of wastewater constituents and FOG characteristics of the Permittee needed for determining compliance with any conditions or requirements as specified in the FOG Wastewater Discharge Permit or this Section 7.11.
-Monitoring reports of the analyses of wastewater constituents and FOG characteristics shall be in a manner and form approved by the FOG Control Program Manager and shall be submitted upon request of the FOG Control Program Manager.
-Failure by the Permittee to perform any required monitoring, or to submit monitoring reports required by the FOG Control Program Manager shall constitute a violation of this Section 7.11 and be cause for the District to initiate all necessary tasks and analyses to determine the wastewater constituents and FOG characteristics for compliance with any conditions and requirements specified in the FOG Wastewater Discharge Permit or in this Section 7.11.
-The Permittee shall be responsible for any and all expenses of the District in undertaking such monitoring analyses and preparation of reports. - (d) Other reports may be required such as compliance schedule progress reports, FOG control monitoring reports, and any other reports deemed reasonably appropriate by the FOG Control Program Manager to ensure compliance with this Section 7.11.
+(1) Monitoring for Compliance with Permit Conditions and Reporting Requirements

+- (a) The District may require periodic reporting of the status of implementation of Best Management Practices, in accordance with the FOG Control Program. - (b) The District may require visual monitoring at the sole expense of the Permittee to observe the actual conditions of the Food Service Establishment's sewer lateral and sewer lines downstream. - The District may require reports for self-monitoring of (c) wastewater constituents and FOG characteristics of the Permittee needed for determining compliance with any conditions or requirements as specified in the FOG Wastewater Discharge Permit or this Section 7.13.
+Monitoring reports of the analyses of wastewater constituents and FOG characteristics shall be in a manner and form approved by the District and shall be submitted upon request.
+Failure by the Permittee to perform any required monitoring, or to submit monitoring reports required by the District shall constitute a violation of this Section 7.13 and be cause for the District to initiate all necessary tasks and analyses to determine the wastewater constituents and FOG characteristics for compliance with any conditions and requirements specified in the FOG Wastewater Discharge Permit, the requirements and standards of Exhibit C, the District's Maximum Allowable Local Limits, or those established herein.
+The Permittee shall be responsible for any and all expenses of the District in undertaking such monitoring analyses and preparation of reports. - (d) Other reports may be required such as compliance schedule progress reports, FOG control monitoring reports, and any other reports deemed reasonably appropriate by the District to ensure compliance with this Section 7.13.